garylirocks/quickrefs/azure-networking.markdown

 ### WAF policy on AGW

 - Can only be associated to AGW of **WAF_v2** SKU
-- A policy includes managed rules, custom rules, exclusions, file upload limit, etc
+- A policy includes settings for managed rules, custom rules, exclusions, file upload limit, etc
 - A WAF policy can be associated to
   - AGW (global)
   - a listener (per-site)